sqweelygig/supercool-servers/README.md

 The time taken to gather thermodynamic observations is a concern (Step N in Figure n.n), mainly because this time requires active monitoring and is boring.
 Replacing this with a more proactive and time-flexible step would be a priority in a future development phase.
 Something like "Please return to the room after one to two hours and record the temperature" would suit the requirements of data gathering and user attentivity.
-It is worth noting that the BDX, and many digital thermometers, have a 0.1 celsius precision.
+It is worth noting that the BDX, and many digital thermometers, have a 0.1 degree Celsius precision.
-This precision would be sufficient to assess the cooling curve accurately, while a precision of 1 celsius would not.
+This precision would be sufficient to assess the cooling curve accurately, while 1 degree Celsius would not be precise enough.

 ![Storybook of some example interactions](docs/storyboard.png)